greg-raven/Uncommon-Sense/_posts/2018-02-03-government-vs-the-people.md

 tag: 'Ronald Reagan'
 ---

-You can’t be for big government, big taxes, and big bureaucracy and still be for the little guy.
+You can't be for big government, big taxes, and big bureaucracy and still be for the little guy.